Health is everyone’s business

 Once you have had your say Wrigleys will collate your answers into a formal response to the government.
 The survey is anonymous so please let us know if you would like a copy of the final response by emailing the team on events@wrigleys.co.uk

-If you wish to speak to one of the Employment team for further information about this consultation or any other queries relating to long term sickness absence please speak to us at our next free Employment Breakfast Briefing on 1st October 2019 or contact Sue King or Michael Crowther on 0113 244 6100.
+If you wish to speak to one of the Employment team for further information about this consultation or any other queries relating to long term sickness absence please speak to us at our next free Employment Breakfast Briefing on 1st October 2019 or contact Michael Crowther on 0113 244 6100.